I Knew You Were Waiting (For Me): Reception and chart performance

 "I Knew You Were Waiting (For Me)" reached number one on both the Billboard Hot 100 and the UK Singles Chart, marking Franklin's first and only UK number-one hit.

 In his book titled Dynamic Duets: The Best Pop Collaborations from 1955 to 1999, author Bob Leszczak described "I Knew You Were Waiting (For Me)" as a "joyous and uplifting duet".

 Music video

-The official music video for the song was directed by Andy Morahan and was filmed in Detroit.
+The official music video for the song was directed by Andy Morahan and filmed in Detroit.
 It begins with Michael and two bodyguards entering a dark room.
 There is a large viewing screen on the wall showing Franklin preparing for Michael.
 Over the course of the video, each of the singers is shown performing the song both in front of the screen and on it.
 During the second verse, footage from both Franklin's and Michael's earlier careers is shown on the screen.
 As the second chorus ends, Michael joins Franklin on the stage, and footage of earlier famous duet pairs—Marvin Gaye and Tammi Terrell, Sonny and Cher, Ike and Tina Turner, and others—are shown on the viewing screen while Michael and Franklin sing the song's bridge.
 At the end of the video, Franklin winks at the camera.